 Symptoms of Colon Cancer

 If a person has any of these symptoms, he or she should contact their primary care doctor for an evaluation and/or referral to a gastroenterologist.
-A gastroenterologist is a physician who is specially trained to diagnose/treat diseases related to the gastrointestinal tract).
+A gastroenterologist is a physician who is specially trained to diagnose/treat diseases related to the gastrointestinal tract.

-Early Detection is Key
+Early Detection is Key: Get a Colonoscopy.

 A colonoscopy is a test that looks at the inner lining of the large intestine (medically known as a colon) to check for polyps or cancer.
 Polyps are growths in the colon that can turn into cancer over time.
 Having a colonoscopy helps in early detection of cancer, when the disease is easier to cure.
 In fact,

-How Often Does One Need a Colonoscopy?
+How Often Do You Need a Colonoscopy?

 Once a person turns 50, he or she should receive a colonoscopy every 10 years.
 However, patients with certain medical conditions (such as inflammatory bowel disease), family history of colon cancer, prior history of polyps or certain hereditary syndromes (such as FAP or lynch syndrome) should receive them more frequently.